SeismicSource/sourcespec/README.md

 constant in the configuration file.
 In both cases, use the configuration parameter `sensitivity`.

+### Output files

+The SourceSpec main code, `source_spec` will produce the following output files (`EVID` is replaced by the actual event ID):

+- `EVID.ssp.out`: text file containing the estimated earthquake source parameters (per station and average)
+- `EVID.ssp.log`: log file in text format (including the command line arguments, for [reproducibility])
+- `EVID.ssp.conf`: the input config file (for [reproducibility])
+- `EVID-residuals.pickle`: station residuals in
+  [Python pickle format][pickle_file_format]
+- `EVID.xml`: updated StationXML file with the results of the SourceSpec inversion (only if an input StationXML file is provided)

+The following plots will be created, in png or pdf format:

+- `EVID.traces.png[.pdf]`: trace plots
+- `EVID.ssp.png[.pdf]`: spectral plots
+- `EVID.sspweight.png[.pdf]`: spectral weight plots
+- `EVID.boxplot.png[.pdf]`: [box plots][box_plot] for the earthquake source
+  parameters retrieved at each station
+- Misfit plots, when using "grid search" or "importance sampling" for the spectral inversion

+As an option, station maps can be created (requires [Cartopy]):

+- `EVID.map_mag.png[.pdf]`: station map with symbols colored by estimated moment magnitude
+- `EVID.map_fc.png[.pdf]`: station map with symbols colored by estimated corner frequency

+As an option, the retrieved source parameters (per station and average) can be appended to a [SQLite] database, whose path is defined in the configuration file.

+Finally, always as an option, `source_spec` can generate a report in HTML format.

 ## Theoretical background

 The code computes spectra of the two horizontal components (and optionally of